byt3n33dl3/C2KepExec/README.md

 # C2KepExec

-C2KepExec is a Command and Control (C2) server which can control multiple machines running the Remote Administration Trojan (RAT) forming a botnet cluster which was written in Python3.
+C2KepExec is a Command and Control (C2) server which can control multiple machines running the Remote Administration Trojan (RAT) forming a botnet cluster which was written in Python3, C++, and C.

 C2KepExec was developed for **educational** purposes and continues to be developed as such!

-# Features
+## Features

 - Integrated keylogger written as a class
   - Can be started and stopped remotely